-The RSES recognises the importance of the retail sector for services, regeneration of town and village centres, enterprise, and employment creation.
-In this regard, a key factor in the viability of local retail businesses within rural towns and villages is the maintaining of a local residential population within those settlements within walking / cycling distance, in tandem with public realm improvements.
+As noted in your Issues Papers, the RSES also recognises the importance of the retail sector for services, regeneration of town and village centres, enterprise and employment creation.
+In this regard, a key factor in the viability of local retail businesses within rural towns and villages is the maintaining and increasing of the local residential population within those settlements within walking / cycling distance, in tandem with public realm improvements.